Description

 btcmesh_server.py).BITCOIN_RPC_HOST=your_bitcoin_node_host BITCOIN_RPC_PORT=your_bitcoin_node_port # e.g., 8332 for mainnet BITCOIN_RPC_USER=your_rpc_username BITCOIN_RPC_PASSWORD=your_rpc_password # Optional: For transaction reassembly timeout # REASSEMBLY_TIMEOUT_SECONDS=120

-- Connecting via Tor: If you wish to connect to your Bitcoin RPC node via Tor, simply set the
+- Connecting via Tor: If you wish to connect to your Bitcoin RPC node via Tor, set the

 -